Southwest monsoon debuts over Andaman & Nicobar islands | Science-Environment

 - India

-Southwest monsoon has advanced into the Andaman and Nicobar Islands on Monday, the India Meteorological Department said here, signaling the start of the four-month seasonal rains that are crucial to the largely agri-dependent economy.
+Southwest monsoon advanced into the Andaman and Nicobar islands on Monday, the India Meteorological Department (IMD) said here, signalling the start of the four-month seasonal rains that are crucial to the largely agri-dependent economy.

 The Andaman and Nicobar islands and adjoining areas have been experiencing rainfall due to strengthening south-westerly winds in the lower tropospheric levels, the weather office said.

-The weather office said isolated heavy rainfall was expected over Tamil Nadu from Monday to Wednesday and over the Lakshadweep area over the next two days.
+The weather office said isolated heavy rainfall was expected over Tamil Nadu from Monday to Wednesday and over Lakshadweep area over the next two days.
 It said isolated extremely heavy falls are also likely over coastal & south interior Karnataka on Wednesday.
-Last week, the weather office had said that the southwest monsoon was expected to reach Kerala by May 27, a good five days before the normal onset date of June 1, under the favorable weather conditions triggered by remnants of Cyclone Asani.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)